 Full-size models of Oldsmobile’s XP-784 design were completed by February 1963 and received management approval in April.
 By that time, there was a strong possibility that it would have front-wheel drive, with which Oldsmobile had been experimenting since 1957.

 The extent of Cadillac’s interest in front-wheel drive up to this point is unclear.
-Most of the enthusiasm for that idea appears to have come from Styling or the Engineering Staff rather than the division itself; the XP-727 (and possibly the XP-727-2 and -3) was designed to accept either front- or rear-wheel drive and some early examples of the experimental OHC Cadillac V-12 (described in the sidebar below) were intended for transverse installation, implying at least some tentative notion of using the V-12 in a FWD application.
+Most of the enthusiasm for that idea appears to have come from Styling or the Engineering Staff rather than the division itself.
+The XP-727 (and possibly the XP-727-2 and -3) was designed to accept either front- or rear-wheel drive, and some early examples of the experimental OHC Cadillac V-12 (described in the sidebar below) were intended for transverse installation, implying at least some tentative notion of using the V-12 in a FWD application.
 However, both the stylists and contemporary Oldsmobile employees, including former Olds comptroller Dick Elliott, later maintained that Cadillac management remained indifferent to the whole idea.

 Harold Warner’s interest or disinterest in FWD would soon become a moot point.
-By mid-1962, Ed Cole had decided that in order to maximize the corporation’s return on the sizeable tooling costs of the new Oldsmobile personal car, Cadillac should have its own mechanically related car for 1966, sharing the corporate E-body shell with the Olds and the second-generation Riviera.
+By mid-1962, Ed Cole had decided that in order to maximize the corporation’s return on the substantial tooling costs of the new Oldsmobile personal car, Cadillac should have its own mechanically related car for 1966, sharing the corporate E-body shell with the Olds and the second-generation Riviera.
 Although formal approval for front-wheel drive would not follow for almost two more years, Cadillac was ordered to collaborate with Oldsmobile and Buick on the development of the FWD powertrain and platform.

 In May 1963, the Cadillac studio, now led by Stan Parker, developed a new clay model based on the package dimensions of Oldsmobile’s XP-784 and confusingly sharing the same designation.
-Cadillac’s XP-784 had little in common with the earlier XP-727 concepts except that it was initially also a two-door coupe; by August, however, this had been superseded by a four-door version, again with rear suicide doors.
+Cadillac’s XP-784 had little in common with the earlier XP-727 concepts except that it was initially also a two-door coupe.
+By August, however, this had been superseded by a four-door version, again with rear suicide doors.
 This, too, appears to have been a dead end and it was dropped by September.

 After the demise of the XP-784, the Cadillac studio started over, leading to a new clay, the XP-820.
-Photos of that model suggest a return to the themes of the earlier XP-727-3, including a similarly low beltline molding and bladed fenders, which according to Stan Parker were originally suggested by Bill Mitchell.
+Photos of that model suggest a return to the themes of the earlier XP-727-3, including a similarly low beltline molding and bladed fenders, which, according to Stan Parker, were originally suggested by Bill Mitchell.
 The XP-820 also added a number of new elements, including a V-shaped backlight and a curious concave windshield.
 There were studies of a possible convertible version, although the eventual production car would be offered only as a two-door hardtop.